giovanniboscu/continuous-section-field/docs/cases/AccionaAW3000/verification_report.md

 evaluation.
 No manual subtraction, layering, or geometric manipulation is performed at the user level.

-Only the absolute values used in each test case are reported below.
+The absolute weight values used in each test case are reported explicitly in the “Assigned Weights” blocks of Sections 4 and 5.

 ---